ycechungAI/goose/documentation/docs/getting-started/installation.md

 <Tabs groupId="interface">
     <TabItem value="ui" label="Goose Desktop" default>
         Navigate to shared configurations through:
-        1. Click `...` in the upper right corner
+        1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar.
-        2. Click `Advanced Settings`
+        2. Click the `Settings` button on the sidebar.
     </TabItem>
     <TabItem value="cli" label="Goose CLI">
         Use the following command to manage shared configurations: